fgsfdsfgs/max_vita/README.md

 The Vita port has an extra config file, located at `ux0:/data/maxpayne/config.txt`.
 It is created when you first run the game and allows you to tweak some internal settings.
 For more detailed descriptions of said settings check the [wiki article](https://github.com/fgsfdsfgs/max_vita/wiki/Config-variables).

-To enable bullet casings and ejected magazines (and possibly other debris missing from the mobile version), open up `ux0:/data/maxpayne/data/globalconfig.txt` and change

 The game will show an error message if it detects that anything is wrong.
 Please read those and check the relevant parts of your setup.

 If the error says `Could not find symbol ...`, that likely means you have the wrong `.apk`.
 You need one for v1.7, others **will not work**.